Mxyuki/AMQ-Scripts/README.md

 Or 2. click on **TamperMonkey** then click on **Create a new script**, after that just put the script in it and Load or Reload https://animemusicquiz.com/

+# AMQ Chat Image

+AMQ Gif Search is a script that is made to go with AMQ Chat Image

+It add a button under the emoji buttons in games, that make appear a TextBox where you can searcg GIF.

+By clicking on an image it will add the link to the gif to your message.

+Kempanator will add it to his Chat Plus script, so you don't need to have a lot of script, and will add some other options and fix some problems that might exist.

+# AMQ Chat Image

+AMQ Chat Image is a script that detect when there is a link that finish with png/jpg/gif, and then make the image appear under it in the chat.

+Kempanator made a better version of it in his Chat Plus script, that has more options and works better

 # AMQ Favorite Friends

 AMQ Favorite Friend is a script that will let you add favorite friends and then show them at the top of your Friend List